Order allocation, rack allocation and rack sequencing for pickers in a mobile rack environment: Computational results

 In Table~\ref{table4}, for the problems with $O=100$ orders, our PIO heuristic with $\tau=1$ performs very well, with a percentage deviation of 0.02\% only marginally above that achieved by Cplex, but in an average computation time of 17.31 seconds, as compared to 172.73 seconds for Cplex.
 Here the appearance of instances with negative percentage deviations for our heuristics indicate that for these instances there are improved feasible solutions that have not been discovered by Cplex within the 300 second time limit imposed.

-Observe that in Table~\ref{table150h}, for the problems with $O=150$ orders, both our SPB heuristic and our PIO heuristic with $\tau=1$ give an average negative percentage deviation.
-Computationally the times required are (on average) below that of Cplex (97.05 and 119.37 seconds, as compared with 205.42 seconds for Cplex).
+In Table~\ref{table150h} and Table~\ref{table200h}, for the problems with $O=150,200$ orders, both our SPB heuristic and our PIO heuristic with $\tau=1$ give an average negative percentage deviation.
+Computationally the times required are (on average) below those of Cplex.
+For the largest problem seen in Table~\ref{table200h} (with $O=200, N=1000, R=500, P=10, C_p=20$) Cplex did not return any feasible solution within the computational time limit imposed.

-Note in particular here how the time B(s) at which Cplex first finds the final best solution falls markedly as compared with Table~\ref{table4}, 46.54 seconds in Table~\ref{table150h}, as compared with 65.87 seconds in Table~\ref{table4}.
-This, we believe, indicates that as problem size increases Cplex finds it difficult to improve on any solution that it has found at the root node or early in the tree search (within the 300 second time limit imposed). \textbf{\emph{This is despite the fact that better solutions do exist to be found, as evidenced by those found by our heuristics}}.
-For example for 5 of the 35 problems in Table~\ref{table4} with $O=100$ our heuristics (collectively) find better solutions, but this occurs for 15 of the 30 problems with $O=150$ in Table~\ref{table150h}.